Occisor/wg-3proxy-docker/README.md

 Copy the WireGuard connection configuration file to the directory `./wg-3proxy-docker/wireguard/config/`.
 The file name should be `wg0.conf`.
 This is enough for a basic startup.
-Build containers with `docker-compose.yml` by running `docker-compose up` in the `wg-3proxy-docker` directory.
+Build containers with `docker-compose.yml` by running `docker compose up` in the `wg-3proxy-docker` directory.
 ```
-docker-compose up
+docker compose up
 ```
 If there are no errors in the output, then the wireguard connection is successful.
 You can connect to a proxy server.